Driving examiners across UK to stage strikes over pay

 "Our members are proud of their work, so it's not easy for them to take action they know will affect the very people they came into the job to serve."

+In August, the Driver and Vehicle Standards Agency (DVSA) said there were more than 500,000 learners waiting for their driving test.

+The PCS has previously said that an average of 86.2% of its balloted members voted for industrial action - the highest percentage vote in its history.

-The PCS said it would announce further strike dates in other departments, including the Home Office and Department for Work and Pensions, over the next few weeks.
+The union said it would announce further strike dates in other departments, including the Home Office and Department for Work and Pensions, over the next few weeks.

-The PCS is one of several unions whose members are striking over pay, with rail workers and Royal Mail staff also walking out in recent weeks.
+It is one of several unions whose members are striking over pay, with rail workers and Royal Mail staff also walking out in recent weeks.

 UK inflation, which is the rate at which prices rise, is currently 11.1% and most unions have called for wage hikes in line with the rising cost of living.

-The Cabinet Office has previously said that it greatly values the work of civil servants across the country, but added the PCS union's demands "would cost an unaffordable £2.4bn".
+A government spokesperson said: "We greatly value the work of civil servants across the country, but the PCS union's demands would cost an unaffordable £2.4bn at a time when our focus must be on bringing down inflation to ease the pressure on households across the country, protect the vulnerable and rebuild our economy.

+"Discussions will continue, but we can provide reassurance that we have comprehensive plans in place to keep essential services running and to minimise disruption if these PCS strikes do go ahead."